Pro-Coded-Public/Pro.NBench.xUnit/README.md

 A simple approach to allow NBench tests to be discovered, executed, reported, and debugged using xUnit in ReSharper, and to a less polished extent, in Visual Studio Test Explorer.

-Influenced by Andrea Angella's approach and article for integrating with NUnit.
+Inspired by Andrea Angella's approach and article for integrating with NUnit.

 http://www.andreaangella.com/2016/03/nbench-performance-testing-nunit-resharper-integration/